leo-mazz/freshair/doc/instructions.md

 4. [ documentation incomplete]

 ### Bookings
 From the Admin Dashboard of the website, you should be able to book the Recording Studio at any time, and to book the Main Studio when a 'free schedule' is in place (you should be notified by the Head of Programming if this is the case).
+In general, please make sure that the period and time you're booking for is bookable.
+You can't, for example, book the Recording Studio for July the 17th and expect to be granted access.

+For your convenience, if you're looking for a bookable time, click on the 'future' scope above the Bookings list.
+You should see a list of bookings for the future, ordered by booking date and time.
+You can also filter by location and restrict to a specific period by using the sidebar on the right.

 ## Committee members
 If you are a member of the committee you should sign up for a user account on the website and request the role 'Committee Member'.